View semester dates

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You'll also produce a substantial independent study module submission, eg a dissertation or practice-based project with extended critical commentary.
+You will also produce a substantial independently-managed capstone project, which could be a written dissertation or a larger scale practical project with an extended critical commentary.

 Graduates of this course are highly placed in many of the UK arts institutions, with many employed at UK and overseas institutions.
 Others have taken advantage of the diverse portfolio of arts management and administration gained from this course, or gone on to qualify further as music therapists.
 You'll also be perfectly equipped to continue your studies to PhD level.